OpenServoCore/open-servo-core/firmware/ARCHITECTURE.md

 - Host/comms never calls into kernel internals to “set config”; it only writes shadow bytes.
 - Any ISR used for timing (e.g., scheduled TX) must only flip a flag and must not mutate kernel state.

-**CH32V006 atomics**
+**Atomics support**
-- Assume **no native atomics** on CH32V006 for this project.
+- Cortex-M3+ has native atomics; CH32V006 does not
-- Use `critical_section` for shared data protection and prefer heapless/portable-atomic patterns that fall back to critical sections.
+- `heapless` and `portable-atomic` auto-detect and fall back to critical sections
+- Explicit CS wrappers in `open-servo-device` ensure portable behavior
+- Kernel developers should optimize for the lowest common denominator

 > Status: implemented at the seam level (ShadowStorage host methods use CS; kernel methods are ISR-only).